vturovets/openwebui-srs-starter/README.md

 ## Configuration

 Runtime settings come from environment variables or a local `.env` file at the repository root.
+The `Settings` class in [`backend/app/config.py`](backend/app/config.py) controls the available options and ensures required directories exist before serving traffic.
 Key options mirror the SRS:

 | Variable | Default | Description |
 | --- | --- | --- |